 If the task is effort-driven off and 1resource is assigned 50% to the task: Result: 40 hours of work to be completed in 10 days.

-If the task is effort-driven off and 2 resources is assigned 100% to the task: Result: 80 hours of work to be completed in 5 days.
+If the task is effort-driven off and 2 resources are assigned 100% to the task: Result: 80 hours of work to be completed in 5 days.

 If the task is effort-driven on and 2 resources are assigned at 100% to the task: Result: 40 hours of work to be completed in 2.5 days.
-Each resource will work 20 hours full time (8 hours per day)
+Each resource will work 20 hours full time

 If the task is effort-driven on and 2 resource are assigned at 50% to the task: Result: 40 hours of work to be completed in 5 days.
 Each resource will work 20 hours half time (4 hours per day)

 The above assignments were created with the assumption that the resources were available during the scheduled times.
 If the resources are not available, the duration of the task for Fixed Unit and Fixed Work tasks will increase and the work will be scheduled when the resource becomes available.
 Fixed duration tasks are tied to dates.
-Resources must have availability between the dates of the task or the task might change duration to accommodate the resource.
+Resources must have availability between the dates of the task or the task might change duration to accommodate the resource availability.
 When scheduling a resource without availability between dates for a fixed duration task, the following error message will be returned.